LSU Tigers baseball: Retirement

-The Smoke Laval (2002–2006)
+Smoke Laval (2002–2006)

 The expectations were lofty for Laval when he accepted the job as head coach at LSU.
 In his first year, Laval led the Tigers to a 44–22 record overall.
 The Tigers hosted a regional in Baton Rouge, which they won, and moved on to the Houston Super-Regional to face Rice, where their season ended.
 His first year at the helm raised expectations even more after he experienced great success.

 In 2003 and 2004, Laval would lead the Tigers to 45–22–1 and 46–19 overall record respectively.
 LSU would earn the No. 2 national seed in the 2003 tournament, and would host a super regional both years, meaning the road to Omaha went through Baton Rouge.
 LSU made the College World Series both years, but disappointed both years, posting an 0–2 record each year.
 Tiger fans were not used to leaving Omaha without a win, so questions about Laval's leadership and ability to continue the success of the program began to arise.

 In 2005, LSU struggled during the regular season despite a 40–22 record overall.
 The Tigers lost 12 games in SEC play and lost to Southern for only the second time in 41 tries.
 Rice would go on to defeat the Tigers in the Baton Rouge Regional Finals.

 It was obvious that 2006 would be a critical year for Laval.
 However, that year would see LSU post a 35–24 mark overall, their worst since 1983.
 They also posted their first losing SEC record in 23 years and would miss the NCAA tournament for the first time in 18 years.
 Under growing pressure from fans and the administration, Laval officially resigned on June 4, 2006.